Hans Hassle: Biography

 Hans Hassle worked as a freelance journalist between 1981 and 1986 focusing on travel journalism.
 He, amongst other things, was portraying indigenous peoples from places such as Tibet, Indonesia, and New Zealand.
 In 1986 he had a story published in People Magazine from his time on the Indonesian island Siberut, where he lived with the animist Mentawei tribe.

 Hassle has been working with social entrepreneurship, corporate social responsibility (CSR), and brand management since 1986.
 He founded the Swedish communication agency Vision and Reality Communication NetWork AB in 1986 and spent 15 years as its CEO.
 In 1989 Hassle developed the notion of Event Marketing and together with Procter & Gamble used the facade of the Ericsson Globe to draw attention to the new product Ariel.

 In 1989, Hassle, together with former head of the department of culture in Rättvik, Åsa Nyman, and former CEO of Draggängarnas limestone quarry, Margareta Dellefors, established the first working group for the development of outdoor area Dalhalla in Rättvik.

 Hassle was in 2001 appointed member of the Central Ethical Review Board at the Karolinska Institute in Stockholm by the Swedish government.

 Hassle has been a member of the steering committee of the Swedish Geopark project Meteorum since 2010.

-Since 2008 Hassle serves as the CEO and General Secretary of Plantagon.
-The company is founded by Hassle and the Native American nation Onondaga Nation.
+Since 2008 Hassle is the CEO and General Secretary of Plantagon.
+The company is founded by Hassle and the Native American Onondaga Nation.
 Hassle was the first European citizen to ever be appointed CEO and General Secretary of a company owned by a Native American nation and run outside of the United States.